Your Memphis freight crosses five railroads, the river, and the air hub, and SAP sees none of the handoffs

 How to choose a developer in Memphis

 Hire a partner who has integrated multiple carriers and modes, not just configured an SCM suite.
 Ask how they would normalize five Class I railroads and a river port into one load model, and how an exception triggers a reroute before assets idle.
-Pair the SCM work with your warehouse management system, ERP (Enterprise Resource Planning) software development, and business intelligence dashboards roadmap so visibility, execution, and analytics share one data backbone.
+Pair the SCM work with your warehouse management system, ERP (Enterprise Resource Planning) software development, and business intelligence (BI) dashboards roadmap so visibility, execution, and analytics share one data backbone.

 - One live view across rail, river, air, and dock handoffs, so the gaps SAP leaves dark are finally visible